mvolkmann/blog/src/swift/SwiftUI.md

 `Section` titles are made all uppercase by default.
 To prevent this, apply the `textCase` view modifier passing it `nil`.
-The first letter will still be capitalized, but the remaining characters will not be modified.

 ### `Group`